 I agree with Brest that our methods of resolving issues of public morality in this culture are deeply flawed, but I view with skepticism both the diagnosis--insufficient community participation in constitutional processes--and the cure--increased community participation in constitutional processes--suggested by the participation theorists.
 The call for increased participation in constitutional thought rests on the assumptions that constitutional questions are moral questions, and that constitutional debate is the forum in which we engage in moral decision-making.
 From these assumptions it follows that all citizens, not just courts, should take up issues of constitutionalism.
 If we take very seriously the text of the opinions in a significant number of recent constitutional cases, however, it is clear that as a descriptive matter, the assumption that constitutional questions are moral questions is flatly false.
 According to the Justices themselves, constitutional issues are by definition legal issues, as opposed to moral issues.
 Countless "neutral principles" constitutional theorists as well insist upon making a distinction between constitutional issues and moral issues.
 Thus, according to a well-respected strand of constitutional theory, as well as an increasing number of recent cases, constitutional questions are definitionally amoral, as are the answers they propose.

 Scholarly Commons Citation

 West, Robin, "The Authoritarian Impulse in Constitutional Law" (1988).
 Georgetown Law Faculty Publications and Other Works.
-Paper 644.
+644.